mbeddr/mps-platform-docs/src/doc/docs/gotchas/console/index.md

     plan into the console that disables some generators?
 Did you import a solution that doesn't has the Java Facet checked or has a different solution kind such as "Other"?

-!!! warning "What does the expression #internalMode do?"
+!!! question "What does the expression #internalMode do?"

     It tells you if the internal mode is activated which can be achieved by calling [RuntimeFlags.setInternalMode(true)](http://127.0.0.1:63320/node?ref=6ed54515-acc8-4d1e-a16c-9fd6cfe951ea%2Fjava%3Ajetbrains.mps%28MPS.Core%2F%29%2F%7ERuntimeFlags) or by setting a system variable.
 The exact functionality of this flag can be found by lookiing at the [MPS source code](https://github.com/JetBrains/MPS/search?q=isInternalMode&type=code).